-What's a Livret A Savers Account in France?
+What is a Livret A Saving Account in France?

-Livret A is a simple savings account with instant withdrawal access that's historically been very popular in France, a kind of on demand tax free savers account, similar to an ISA.
+Livret A is a simple savings account with instant withdrawal access that’s historically been very popular in France, a kind of on demand tax free savers account, it is similar to an ISA account in the UK.

 In May 2022, there were 55 million accounts holding a total amount of 358,8 billion euros between them.
 French families felt confident in these government backed accounts that are easy to open while making a difference for the country.
 They are a great idea for kids and grand kids; for the first car or a deposit on a house later.